d4n3sh/thedaneshproject/content/posts/2008-09-22-free-raja-petra-kamaruddin-sign-the-petition.md

 The dude speaks for us, he speaks about the truths that others don't want to get into.
 It's time we showed our gratitute.

 There's a petition to the PM which needs your attention.
 It's currently standing at a disappointing 16722 signatures.
-He needs more&#8230;..!!!
+He needs more.....!!!

 # [<span style="color: #3366ff;">Sign The Petition</span>][2]